leomovskii/open-unity-iap/README.md

 ## IAPController

-This is a complete replacement for CodelessIAPStoreListener.
+This is a complete replacement for **CodelessIAPStoreListener**.
 Its work has been stabilized, and support for legacy buttons has been disabled.
-The plugin initializes itself on the first call to IAPController.Instance.
+The plugin initializes itself on the first call to **IAPController.Instance**.
 However, you can do it manually:

 ```csharp
 public void ExampleInit() {